 Sometimes their advice is indispensable; sometimes, as in my own experience, it can even save you from depression.

 But unfortunately, this isn’t always the case – not all the people who are offering you their opinion have the best intentions.
 There are a lot of negative people out there.
 They say that misery loves company, because it’s true: people who are going through difficult times themselves would love to commiserate with someone in the same position; while others are looking for an outlet to project their failures on you.
 Though it can be hard to consider, others may even be rooting for your downfall.

 If your gut tells you that someone does not have your best interests at heart, take the positive step of dismissing their negativity and move forward.
 Listen to the people you know want you to make it, and believe you can do it.

 8. A phoenix always burns up in flames before it is reborn.

-Whatever the case may be, you cannot turn the page in the story of your life until you are ready to let go of the page you are on.
+Whatever the case may be, you cannot turn this page in the story of your life until you are ready to let go of it.
 Sometimes when we cling to those pages, life turns the page for us.
-We may not be ready for it, but you never know what the future has in store until you read on.
+We may not be ready for it, but you will never know what the future has in store for you until you move forwards.

 Sometimes a “tragedy” is a blessing in disguise.
 Has this happened to you?
 Share your experience with us in the comments.